stephaneuler/board-of-symbols/README.md

 A short video with the first steps: https://www.youtube.com/watch?v=VLVigtQNIeU&feature=youtu.be

 ## Important hints
-BoS requires a Java runtime (JRE) and a compiler (SDK).
+BoSym requires a Java runtime (JRE) and a compiler (SDK).
 - if necessary, install a SDK
 - BoS needs to find the command javac.
 If the bin-directory is not in the Path, add it in the properties menue
 - different versions of SDK and JRE can cause problems.
 Make sure that they have the same version.
-- starting BoS with double click on jserver.jar sometime runs into problems.
+- starting BoSym with double click on jserver.jar sometime runs into problems.
 Try starting it from the command shell.

 ## How to start - C